 - A greater sense of individual purpose and community responsibility

-The Cave of Adullam Transformational Training Academy is not a martial arts school, but a comprehensive physical, mental and emotional stability training system.
-So to ensure that each student remains focused during each training, we do not accept unannounced visits.
-However we allow potential students and their parents/guardians, one visit once they have attended a new student orientation.
+The CATTA is not a martial arts school or gym, but a comprehensive physical, mental and emotional stability training system.
+To ensure that each student remains focused during each training, we do not allow unannounced visits.
+We do allow potential students and their parents/guardians one visit once they have attended a new student orientation.
 If you’re interested in your son joining The CATTA, please complete our online application HERE.

 No. Our purpose is to teach, train, and transform uninitiated boys into comprehensive men of the Most High.
-If we allowed our recruits to compete, we would have to shift the focus of our classes from spiritual, mental, sociological, and physical—to 100% physical.
-This would derail us from our mission to create a generation of comprehensive men who are physically conscious, mentally astute and spiritually strong enough to navigate through the pressures of this world without succumbing to their negative emotions.
-Although there’s a great value in training in the arts, we only use them as one of many tools to accomplish our mission.
-We do not want our recruits to be preoccupied with accumulating championship trophies or awards—but focused solely on learning how to fight the good fight, spiritually, mentally, sociologically and physically—in order to obtain the eternal reward (James 1:12).
+If we allowed our recruits to compete, we would have to shift the focus of our classes from comprehensive (spiritual, mental, sociological, and physical)—to only physical.
+This would derail us from our mission.
+Although there’s a great value in training in martial arts, it’s only 50% of our Emotional Stability Training®.
+We do not want our students to be preoccupied with accumulating championship trophies or awards—but focused solely on learning how to fight the good fight, spiritually, mentally, sociologically and physically—in order to obtain the eternal reward (James 1:12).